NatachaH/laravel-trackable/README.md

 - $event->name as the name of the event (exemple: created)
 - $event->model as the model who is tracked)
 - $event->relation as the model relation (exemple: App\Models\Role)
-- $event->number as the number of relation affected by the event
+- $event->number as the number of items affected (model or relation) by the event

 ```
 MyCustomEvent::class => [